RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/contract-box-13.png"  width="370" />
 </div>

-By confirming that you received the fiat, the escrow will be charged and send to the buyer.
+By confirming that you received the fiat, the escrow will be charged and sent to the buyer.
 So only do this once you are 100% sure the fiat is with you!

 <div align="center">
 <img src="images/how-to-use/contract-box-14.png"  width="370" />